 The course will consist of 7 seminars of 2 hours in length.
-This includes introducing key concepts (by me), a short (10 min) presentation prepared by a volunteer student, and/or input by a leading expert in the respective topic, followed by an in-class debate.
+This includes introducing key concepts (by me), a short (10 min) presentation prepared by a volunteer student, and/or a short input by a leading expert in the respective topic, followed by an in-class debate.
+The class will be fully online.

 The readings are divided into core and further reading.
 Moreover, I suggest some popular science books that may serve as accessible introductory readings.
 Students will have read all of the core readings before each seminar.
 The books and reports are available in the library or online.
 The "further reading" is an offer for students conducting presentations or writing essays on specific topics.
-On demand, we will offer additional drop-in sessions.
+Moreover, we will offer one or two optional in-person drop-in sessions where you can ask questions about the material covered.